closerdao/tdf-game-guide/02_roles-and-stakeholders/resident.md

 - **Knowledge Transfer** - Share your skills with other community members
 - **Community Support** - Help maintain daily operations and systems
 - **Active Participation** - Engage fully in community life and activities
+- **Weekly Check-in** - Meet with team weekly to align contributions and goals

 ## Opportunities